suzukiplan/vgsx/README.md

 When set to Bitmap mode, the name table corresponds to the pixels on the screen (320x200).

 Each pixel is set in RGB888 format.

-> Note that [hardware scrolling](#0xd20008-0xd20024-hardware-scroll) is not available when in Bitmap mode.

 ### 0xD20038-0xD20048: Clear Screen